fqantonio/GoingInductive/README.md

 [^readme-8]: Is there an underlying behavioral underlying effect?

 **Bottom line**, if you don't want to take the risks, change conditional to have a student group more adapted to school or if you want to increase the lab practices skills.

 Futhermore, this work shows is that there is a slight advantage of using 4C/ID eLearning setting compare to Direct Instruction.
 In fact, there is a huge advantage of 4C/ID in Lab Practice in spite of the negative impact in Social Skills.
 It also shows that the students that are less adapted to school don't improve much unless for the Lab Practice.
 So, compare with a instructional design with 200 years (???) of reliability is something to higlight.

-RISKS:

-A major risk is for the less adapted students to school: there is a need to accommodate this.

-For the **Social Skills**, specifically in the aspect of following social and behavioral classroom rules, there is a major negative [\^6] impact in all samples: the risk of loosing control of the students group inside the classroom is real; however, note that the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50% and didn't represent a thread to the classroom learning environment.

-CONCERNS:

-In general, GRADE 7 and RANK 2 tends to benefit less then the other grades and rank 3;

 # DISCUSSION

-notes for discussion: - The conlsuions meet the goals and answer th research question? - Did I implemented the methods correctly? - Is there an underlying effect for the behav variable? - Conclusions for the stakeholders in the learning process: teachers, Policy implications and school management. - blearning change: team work impressible - Reiterate results - world research corroboration ; Future research Tie loose hands: Clarify, robustness; after 2015 there is a crash in the student behavior skills.: need extra data; social skills: all, ranks, grades, and gender follow the same pattern? students behavior effect
+notes for discussion: - The conclusions meet the goals and answer th research question? - Did I implemented the methods correctly? - Is there an underlying effect for the behav variable? - Conclusions for the stakeholders in the learning process: teachers, Policy implications and school management. - blearning change: team work impressible - Reiterate results - world research corroboration ; Future research Tie loose hands: Clarify, robustness; after 2015 there is a crash in the student behavior skills.: need extra data; social skills: all, ranks, grades, and gender follow the same pattern? students behavior effect

   ## NOTES and OBSERVATIONS
   ## Policy implications